execas/execas.github.io/_posts/2020-01-11-advanced-rop.md

 $8 = 10 '\n'
 ```

-Some might now instantly remember that `scanf()` leaves a newline in the STDIN buffer, and think that the solution might then be to simply call `getchar()` from our shellcode before calling `read()` to get rid of the newline.
+Some might now instantly remember that `scanf()` leaves a newline in the STDIN buffer, and think that the solution might then be to simply call `getchar()` from our shellcode to get rid of the newline before calling `read()`.
 But this is not a solution, because the problem is a bit more complicated.

 Let's do some experiments.
 In the debugger, right after the `mprotect()` syscall has finished, we take note of the following: